-The Chief Executive and Head of Legal, HR & Democratic Services receive remuneration for their roles as Returning Officer and Deputy Returning Officer respectively for local and national elections (with costs reimbursed for all with exception of County Council elections).
-In 2020/21, for the Chief Executive, this amounted to £1,079, plus superannuation costs of £259.
-As at 31 March 21, reimbursement of
+The Chief Executive, Corporate Director: Communities and Head of Legal, HR & Democratic Services have received remuneration for their role as Returning Officer and Deputy Returning Officer for local and national elections (with costs reimbursed for all with exception of County Council elections).

+2020/21: The previous Chief Executive received £1,079 plus superannuation costs of £259, with reimbursement of £1,059.